GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

  * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
-See https://cloud.google.com/iam/docs/understanding-roles for available roles.
+See https://cloud.google.com/iam/docs/understanding-roles for more details.
+The following roles are available by default but may be overridden by your operator: 'pubsub.publisher', 'pubsub.subscriber', 'pubsub.viewer', 'pubsub.editor'

 **Response Parameters**